maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

 **Final example to fully illustrate why algorithm works**

     Start with !125
-    divide 125/5, take the floor, it equals 25 divide 125/5^2,take the floor, it equals 5 divide 125/5^3,take the floor, it equals 1 divide 125/5^4,take the floor, it equals 0, quit!!!!!
+    divide 125 by 5, take the floor, it equals 25 divide 125 by 5^2,take the floor, it equals 5
+    divide 125 by 5^3,take the floor, it equals 1
+    divide 125 by 5^4,take the floor, it equals 0, quit!!!!!

 The total is 31, so there is 31 trailing zeros!!!!